 Successful completion of courses will be determined with the maintenance of a grade of C or better in lecture, laboratory and practicum courses.
 All students are admitted on a probationary status and progressive academic achievement must be maintained.

 Upon successful completion of the MLS program, the Bachelor of Science degree may also be awarded.
-The graduated student is eligible to sit for the Medical Laboratory Science Certification examination offered by the American Society for Clinical Pathology.
+The graduated student is eligible to sit for the Medical Laboratory Sciences Certification examination offered by the American Society for Clinical Pathology.

 Myoung Ryou Ph.D., M.S., MLS